-Parenting and caregiving is both rewarding and challenging and there is no recipe or guidebook!
+Parenting and caregiving are both rewarding and challenging, and there is no recipe or guidebook!

 WISE and Rogers InHealth compassion resilience work began with individuals, primarily in schools, healthcare settings and youth-serving organizations.
-Teachers and nurses would share how helpful this was not only in their professional lives, but for them as parents and caregivers.
-This feedback from the community prompted the development the parent and caregiver compassion resilience toolkit.
-The content of the toolkit has been strongly informed by research and best practices related to resilience, positive psychology, compassion fatigue, family development, and mindfulness.
-Parent advocates, family specialists, and child educators were involved in shaping this toolkit and to pilot it with multiple groups of parents and caregivers.
+Teachers and nurses would share how helpful this was for them as parents and caregivers.
+This feedback prompted the development of the parent and caregiver compassion resilience toolkit.

 What is Compassion Resilience?

 Compassion combines the consciousness of others' distress and a desire to alleviate it.
 It is an essential quality needed to best support the needs of our children and family.

 Resilience is the ability to recover and continue facing adversity without being overwhelmed or acting in dysfunctional ways.
 If our goal is to lessen our child's distress while maintaining our well-being, we can seek to grow our compassion resilience.

 Compassion resilience is maintaining physical, emotional, and mental well-being while responding compassionately to suffering people.

 - Caring for ourselves while acting with compassion in interactions with children, family members, and those we count on to support us;